Due to a technical issue, I have no screenshots of my own for today’s review. Instead, all pictures in this review are provided by Anisearch.de.

 Despite releasing in an era where sci-fi anime were flourishing, Crest of the Stars and Banner of the Stars, collectively the Seikai Trilogy, seemed like a hidden gem few people knew about.
 It was fairly acclaimed when it came out, so I was curious why so few people still talked about it today.
 Chances are, the poor visuals and lackluster performances could be a contributing factor.

 As for sub versus dub, I found that the dub had voice actors that better fit the characters, only to suffer from stiff performances.
-Main character Jinto just doesn’t sound right in Japanese; he’s way whinier and too feeble-sounding for a character who is honestly kind of a lovable jerk with a fondness for teasing people.
+Main character Jinto just doesn’t sound right in Japanese; he’s way whinier and too feeble-sounding for a character who is meant to be a lovable jerk with a fondness for teasing people.
 In Crest of the Stars, again, you really notice that the actors are struggling with the performances and this carries on well into Banner of the Stars.
 The final stretch of the series hasn’t even been dubbed at all, as far as I know.

 #2 Paced like a slug

 I have been given to understand that the production team was determined to adapt the original novel as accurately as possible, going to great lengths to fit the whole story in and even include the fantastical Abh language.
-I am inclined to believe this, because to call the show slow would be an understatement.
+I am inclined to believe this, because to call the anime sluggish would be an understatement.

-It’s a space opera about a war between an empire of genetically modified humans (The Abh) and a coalition of various races where the people are still naturally grown, focusing on the journeys of two aristocrats who are doing their part for the empire.
-These are Jinto, a regular human whose father surrendered their planet to the Abh for a place in their nobility, and Lafiel, a young princess from the royal family.
+It’s a space opera about a war between an empire of genetically modified humans (The Abh) and a coalition of various races where the people are still naturally grown.
+It then focuses on the journeys of two, young aristocrats who are doing their part for the empire.
+These are Jinto, a regular human whose father surrendered their planet to the Abh for a place in their nobility, and Lafiel, a princess from the royal family.
 Interesting characters for sure, but each season crawls through a storyline with massive timeskips in-between.

 The whole series is rife with recap segments and flashbacks to fill out scenes, but Banner of the Stars is by far the most egregious.
 While it has a more action-oriented focus and features the most space battles, these are constantly interrupted by seemingly-endless conversations that feel increasingly trite.
-We had a laugh during a scene that began with a commander urging that a quick decision must be made, only to launch into a minutes-long conversation.
-Even when they were finally done, the guy called everyone back to have yet another talk about it.
+We had a laugh during one scene that began with a commander urging that a quick decision must be made, only to then launch into a minutes-long debate.
+Even when they were finally done, the guy called everyone back at the last moment to have yet another talk about it.

 #3 Not actually a trilogy